Big, bigger, Phuket

 From Denmark and many other European countries, there are direct flights to Phuket, with even more options available with a single stopover.

-Phuket International Airport is also well connected to other cities in Thailand, for example Bangkok, Chiang Mai, Hat Yai, Krabi, Chumphon and Rayong (which you can fly to in order to reach Koh Samet).
+Phuket International Airport is also well connected to other cities in Thailand, for example Bangkok and Chiang Mai.

-After three weeks in Phuket, we flew from its international airport to Koh Samui.
+After 18 nights in Phuket on our first trip, we flew from its international airport to Koh Samui.

 You can also fly directly between Phuket and other Asian cities such as Kuala Lumpur, Singapore, Hong Kong, Ho Chi Minh City and Phnom Penh.